matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 * An announcements room for news related to matrix.org.
 * An off-topic room for members of the space.

-Note that it is implied that joining a space forces a user to join any of these, but having a discovery mechanism is useful.

 ## Proposal

 A new client-server API (and corresponding server-server API) is added which allows